Reverse an Insurance Payment (Post a Takeback)

 Automatically Post Reversals

-However, your PCC system will not automatically post a reversal if any charge, payment, or claim detail indicated on the ERA does not match what is found in your PCC system.
-For example, if the payment amount reversed does not match, or the payer fails to provide identification information, the takeback will not autopost and you will see it when you review the ERA after autoposting.
-Read Post Insurance Payments to learn more.
+However, your PCC system cannot automatically post a reversal if any charge, payment, or claim detail does not match what is found in your PCC system.
+For example, if the amount reversed does not match your records, or the payor fails to provide identification information, the takeback will not autopost and you will see it when you review the ERA after autoposting.

 Manually Reverse an Insurance Payment